single-spa/single-spa.js.org/versioned_docs/version-5.x/layout-definition.md

 - `name` (required): The string [application name](/docs/api/#configuration-object).
 - `loader` (optional): An HTML string or [single-spa parcel config object](/docs/parcels-overview/#parcel-configuration).
 The loader will be mounted to the DOM while waiting for the application's [loading function](/docs/configuration/#loading-function-or-application) to resolve.
 You can read more about defining loaders [in the docs below](#loading-uis)
 - `props`: An object of [single-spa custom props](/docs/building-applications/#lifecycle-props) that will be provided to the application when it is mounted.
 Note that these can be defined differently for the same application on different routes.
 You can read more about defining props within your HTML [in the docs below](#props).
+- `class` / `className`: The CSS class to apply to the container HTML element for this single-spa application.
+In JSON layouts, use `className`.
+In HTML layouts, use `class`.

 ### `<fragment>`